-Machine shop: Study of machine tools in particular Lathe machine (different parts, different operations, study of cutting tools), Demonstration of different operations on Lathe machine, Practice of Facing, Plane Turning, step turning, taper turning, knurling and parting and Study of Quick return mechanism of working Demonstration the CNC and 3D Printing Shaper. of of Machines.
+Machine shop: Study of machine tools in particular Lathe machine (different parts, different operations, study of cutting tools), Demonstration of different operations on Lathe machine, Practice of Facing, Plane Turning, step turning, taper turning, knurling and parting and Study of Quick return mechanism of Shaper.
+Demonstration of the working of CNC and 3D Printing Machines.
 Power Tools: Study of different hand operated power tools, uses and their demonstration and Practice of all available Bosch Power tools.